dalerog/Klory/pages/Build.md

 # Build

-Details about building my Klor keyboard are on the [Build page](pages/Build.md).
+This section goes into details about the process of building Klory.

 ## PCB